stefanicai/transact/README.md

 - wrap errors in handler so internal errors don't go through to the client.
 Only validation errors should generally go through for security reasons.
 - Add better handling of http return error status codes - it's pretty basic now
 - a few more tests, I didn't cover quite all the cases
-- fix the issue with big.Rat and MangoDB
+- fix the issue with big.Rat and MongoDB.
+It seems the issue is not a json marshalling issue (that works ok for pointer fields), but a Mongo specific, might need more reading, potentially changing the type used for holding currency.
 - use the context - I haven't used it at all really.
 E.g. I don't pass the context to the http call, so if context gets cancelled by the client, the request still goes through.
 - continuous integration, depending on what's used - e.g. github workflows if hosted on github